 When was LASIK invented?

-For hundreds of years, people have turned to external devices to improve their view of the world.
-Vision correction devices like eyeglasses or the more recent contact lenses help do what many people’s natural lenses can’t: alter the angle at which light enters the eye and create an accurate and focused image.
+These early eyeglasses, along with the many developed after, and the more recent addition of the contact lens, aimed to do what many people’s natural lenses can’t: alter the angle at which light enters the eye to create a more focused and accurate image.

 Looking into the origins of LASIK Laser Eye Surgery

 His research led to the invention of the microkeratome, a precision surgical instrument still used today to create the corneal flap in LASIK.
 For his pioneering work, Barraquer is known today as the Father of Modern Refractive Surgery.

 It was Stephen L. Trokel, an American Professor of Ophthalmology, together with a research group at IBM, who first uncovered the possibility of using the newly-invented excimer laser to perform surgical cuts within the cornea, but outside of the visual axis.